Welcome to Paws A While

 Your diary also starts to fill up with dates for greyhound walks, dog shows and events and before you know where you are everything is greyhound related.

-I have found over the years that there is only a very limited variety of greyhound themed gifts available in the UK and this prompted me to start my hobby making my own greyhound themed gifts and trying to source more interesting items from overseas.
+I have found over the years that there is only a very limited variety of greyhound themed gifts available in the UK and this prompted me to start my hobby making my own greyhound themed gifts and trying to source more interesting items.